Actors Must Read

 It may sound obvious but there isn’t enough quality reading going on and in today’s society we get bombarded with so much media noise that it does in fact get distracting.

-Actors should dive into not only contemporary plays, but also plays by Ibsen, Strindberg and Chekhov, the forefathers of modern drama.
+Actors should dive into not only recent plays, but also plays by Ibsen, Strindberg and Chekhov, the forefathers of modern drama.
 Grow your foundation and understand the history of theatre and it’s writers and how it’s shaped the theatre throughout the years.

 Educate yourself and learn about dramatic action, conflict, character, circumstances and more.
 The more you comprehend, the better acting choices you will make for your role.
 It’s a good way to get connected to specific time periods and by doing so, expand your understanding of the evolution of different cultures.